|

 Reducing Stress

 Viewing nature and walking through a natural environment reduced blood pressure and muscle tension in test subjects, several studies show, and increased the amplitude of alpha brain waves, which are present when the mind is in a state of relaxed alertness.
-“Some of the changes could be measured within minutes of being exposed to the natural settings,” according to Dr. Terry Hartig, co-author of one of the studies.

 Stress has been linked to premature aging and greater susceptibility to illness, so preventing stress and recovering from stressful situations becomes an important health issue.